Paul Stanford

-Paul Stanford is the founder of The Hemp and Cannabis Foundation (THCF), THCF Medical Clinics, and the Campaign for the Restoration and Regulation of Hemp (CRRH).
+Paul Stanford is an American marijuana activist and the founder of The Hemp and Cannabis Foundation (THCF), THCF Medical Clinics, and the Campaign for the Restoration and Regulation of Hemp (CRRH).

 Stanford founded the Hemp and Cannabis Foundation in 1999 in Portland, Oregon.
 The group claimed to have helped over 250,000 patients obtain a legal permit to use medical marijuana in the states where it is legal and where THCF has clinics.
 THCF was the largest chain of medical marijuana clinics in the U.S., with clinics in 12 states.
 The clinic has since been sold to outside investors and is now known as Empower Clinics.
 Stanford maintains the company was stolen and continues to fight in court to regain control.

 Activism

 Stanford has been active working toward ending marijuana and hemp prohibition since 1984.
 He first attended a protest for marijuana legalization at the White House in Washington, DC a week after his 18th birthday in 1978.
 In 1984, he was instrumental in a now-famous Oregon political ballot initiative called the Oregon Marijuana Initiative (OMI), which made the ballot and lost, but became the template for Stanford's later efforts.
 He helped Jack Herer research and write the first edition of The Emperor Wears No Clothes in 1985.

 Stanford has been called as an expert court witness on marijuana and medicinal cannabis issues.
 He has produced and hosted over 750 episodes of live TV programs for his public access show Cannabis Common Sense.
 He has also produced and announced radio shows and advertising.
 Stanford produced the yearly Hempstalk festival in Portland, Oregon, which was last held in 2016.

 THCF prints a newspaper, Hemp News, which has also been online since 1991 and is the oldest online publication still operating today.
 It is also printed in Spanish.

 Another one of Stanford's businesses, which was founded over 25 years ago, is the Campaign for the Restoration and Regulation of Hemp (CRRH).
 Stanford helped draft Oregon Ballot Measure 80, and Stanford and CRRH placed Oregon's Measure 80 to legalize hemp and cannabis on the ballot in 2012, which obtained 47% of the Oregon vote.
 In 2014 CRRH tried again, but failed to get their initiatives on the ballot.
 In the end, campaigners were complaining of late paychecks and picketing the campaign office.